 Your account’s primary control panel is known as myQuestrade and, quite simply put, it is a beautiful experience with well thought out organization and visual appeal.
 Someone put a lot of love into this area.
-Within the panel you can view your account activity, balances and positions, manage your personal details, view statements, make fund transfers in/out of your account, upload/download your documents, link multiple accounts, take corporate action on shareholder communications, open additional accounts, and interact with mutual funds.
+Within the panel you can view your account activity, balances and positions, manage your personal details, view statements, make fund transfers in/out of your accounts, upload/download your documents, exchange CAD/USD currency, take corporate action on shareholder communications, transfer positions, open additional accounts, retrieve tax slips, exercise options, and interact with mutual funds.

-Within Account Management is the handy Upload Documents tool serving as the fastest direct delivery method for any of your documents to any of your accounts held at Questrade.
+Within the My Accounts tab is the handy Upload Documents tool serving as the fastest direct delivery method for any of your documents to any of your accounts held at Questrade.
 No more snail mailing, faxing, or even coordinating deliveries with a representative.

 Accounts #’s consist of 10 numerical digits (e.g. 12345678-90).
 This is a big jump from their pre-2011 6-character alphanumeric size and as such some external banks have been reported to still impose an 8-character limit for payee accounts when you attempt to send money to Questrade.
 To get around this you only need to provide the 1st 8-digits of your Questrade account # and the funds will still arrive successfully.

-If at any time you need help on practically anything you can always use the online Questrade Live Help session (usually accessible as an icon on the left or right side of Questrade’s site) — operational on weekdays (excluding holidays) from 7:30am – 10:00pm EST. I have found that using Live Help is much quicker than calling into their offices.
+If at any time you need help on practically anything you can always use the online Questrade Live Help session (usually accessible from the top or right-hand side of Questrade’s site) — operational on weekdays (excluding holidays) from 8:00am – 8:00pm EST. I have found that using Live Help is much quicker than calling into their offices.
 And after speaking to several of their online representatives (those who deal with potential new accounts and others who deal with existing accounts) I found them to be very well-informed, professional, and quick in their responses.
 They all also took the extra time to provide web links for further reading which was a nice bonus.

 As a handy note, sharholder communication is often times sent through normal mail, however, there is now a new way to change this allowing you to receive all investor correspondence electronically.
 Visit Investor Delivery for more details.